 Types

 Usually, permanent crowns are designed using all metal, stainless steel, all ceramic, porcelain infused with metal, porcelain, or all resin.
+We also offer same day dental crowns (CEREC).

 What to Expect at the Dentist